Analyze#

 Note

-command is optional.
+Providing an Excel file to the analyze command is optional.
 In the usage examples below, optional paths are indicated by square brackets.

 Filter Criteria#